Adammonast/Portfolio-App/README.md

 ## Development setup

-After you fork/clone the repository to our local machine and use the installation command: run one of the following start commands to open the project on your localhost
+After you fork/clone the repository to your local machine and use the installation command: run one of the following start commands to open the project on your localhost

 OS X: